Zooey Perry: Lambertseter IF

 In September 2020, Perry relocated to Oslo, Norway to sign with Lambertseter IF in the Norwegian 3rd & 4th divisions.
-Due to the COVID-19 pandemic, she would not make her debut until 30th September 2021, as Lambertseter 2 lost the opening game of the 4th division season to Kjelsås IL 3.
+Due to the COVID-19 pandemic, she would not make her debut until 30 September 2021, as Lambertseter 2 lost the opening game of the 4th division season to Kjelsås IL 3.

+Skedsmo HK

+In August 2023, it was confirmed that Perry had accepted an offer to play for Skedsmo HK in the Norwegian 3rd division.

 Personal life

 Perry came out as transsexual while attending Northfield School & Sports College at the age of 13 and began to transition in September 2013.
 After Olympia HC's 2018–2019 league-winning final game of the season, Perry became the first openly transsexual player in British Handball history, as well as the first to be a member of a Premier Handball League-winning team.
 Upon making her Handball debut in Norway, she also became the first openly transsexual active player in Norwegian handball history.

-After attending Middlesex University between 2016-2020, Perry became a Bachelor of Fine Arts, achieving a 2:2 degree.
+After attending Middlesex University between 2016 and 2020, Perry became a Bachelor of Fine Arts, achieving a 2:2 degree.

 Perry is a lifelong fan of her hometown football team Middlesbrough FC.

 Since September 2020, she has been a Pro Ambassador for Athlete Ally, a nonprofit LGBTQ+ athletic advocacy group that is "committed to making athletic communities more inclusive and less discriminatory and helping athletes to advocate for LGBTQ+ equality".
 In her introduction piece, she revealed that she had lost her mother to cancer in 2014.